 Make sure that your customer support team has the equipment and support they need.

-Give your customer support agents headsets, laptop computers, and, if they have the space for it, a home desk setup that includes a second monitor and mousepad.
+Give your remote customer support agents headsets, laptop computers, and, if they have the space for it, a home desk setup that includes a second monitor and mousepad.
 Their laptops should be connected to your VPN and include access to VoIP calling software, your CRM, and whatever other apps they’d normally use to do their jobs.
 Make sure that they also have access to high-speed internet.

 Provide scheduling flexibility.